Models

 Create a data fix

-Creating a data fix in a migration is easy - just use your models as you would otherwise:
+Creating a data fix in a migration is easy - just use SQL statements as you like:

 async fn up(&self, manager: &SchemaManager) -> Result<(), DbErr> {